lihuencarranza/lab3/README.md

 ./run_all.sh
 ```

 This will open three terminals.
-One for each service and another one for the edge_client.
+One for each service, another one for the edge_client and one for the ide.

 ## How It Works

-### Service A (Humidity Sensor Reader)
+### Service Registration

-- Uses SPI to communicate with MCP3008 ADC.
-- Reads from channel 0.
+- Each RPi registers its available services by connecting to the edge device on port 6000.
+- Example:
+  - Sensor registers: (RPi-1, Read_Humidity, 0, -)
+  - Actuator registers: (RPi-2, Set_LED, 1, ON/OFF)

+### Edge Device Behavior

-- Waits for client (edge client) to connect via TCP on port 5000.
+- Listens for service registrations on port 6000.

-- Sends the raw ADC humidity value to the client.
+- Periodically reads humidity from the sensor (port 5000).

-### Edge Client (Decision Maker)

-- Connects to Service A and requests humidity data.
-- Converts the ADC value to voltage.
-- If the raw value is < 30, sends "ON" to Service B via TCP on port 5001.
+- If humidity < 30, it sends an ON command to the actuator (port 5001), else OFF.

-### Service B (LED Controller)

-- Listens on TCP port 5001.
+- Listens for user commands from the IDE on port 7000.

-- Uses libgpiod to control GPIO pin 26.
-- When it receives "ON", turns on the LED for 2 seconds.
+### IDE (Interactive Environment)

+- Connects to the edge device on port 7000.
+- Sends commands like:

+  - READ RPi-1 Read_Humidity
+  - WRITE RPi-2 Set_LED ON
+  - WRITE RPi-2 Set_LED OFF

+- The edge device interprets the command and responds with the result.